MA Documentary Production

 Teaching will take place at Bower Ashton Studios where our new multi million pound media building encompasses an upgraded television studio, as well as a post-production facility with sound and picture editing, grading suites and a dubbing theatre.
 There is an extensive range of filming equipment, including specialist industry-standard cameras, lighting and grips.

 Bower Ashton houses the main library supporting the creative and cultural industries, student support services, as well as the extensive resource base that make up the technical resource areas.
 You will also have the opportunity of studying and accessing facilities at other sites within City Campus.
 This may include attending lectures, including guest lectures, and seminars at the Arnolfini and Watershed in Bristol City Centre.

 Specialist knowledge delivery

 Producers, directors, production managers and editors from the BBC and the independent sector will play a key role in delivering specialist knowledge through master classes, workshops, lectures and seminars throughout the year.

 Industry designed 'real world' assignments

 Industry professionals will help to design production exercises to prepare you for professional commissions, whether for the BBC, C4 or a commercial client.
 From the start you will work as part of a 'production team', dealing with everything from pre-production to post production.
 You will be expected to develop projects to an industry standard.

 You will be matched with an industry mentor who will act as an advisor for your professional development and give guidance on the development and production of your final major project.

 BBC career guidance, training, events and learning resources

 Throughout the course you will be offered career guidance and job preparation advice through specially organised events.
 You will have access to industry produced learning resources and will also be invited to industry hosted events throughout the year.

 Careers / Further study

-We aim to produce ready and able graduates with the skills and understanding suitable for entry level posts in the factual broadcast sector including documentary, formats and presenter-led features.
+We aim to produce ready and able graduates with the skills and understanding suitable for entry-level posts in the documentary sector including documentary, factual formats and non-scripted programmes.